SakkoumHamza/covi19-cassandra/README.md

 # Predilab - Diabetes Prediction and Information Platform

-Predilab is an interactive web application designed to help users assess their risk of developing Type 2 diabetes.
+Predilab is an interactive web application designed to help users assess their risk of developing Type 2 diabetes with an accuracy of 89.5% .
 It includes features such as prediction based on clinical data, personalized recommendations, and informative articles.

 ## Features